 Costa Rica country profile

-One of the most prosperous and politically stable countries in the region, Costa Rica is the only Central American state without a permanent standing army, after it was abolished in 1948.
+One of the most stable countries in the region, it is also the only Central American state without a permanent standing army, after it was abolished in 1948.

-It also enjoys one of the highest standards of living in the region, although a significant percentage of Costa Ricans - or Ticos - continue to live below the poverty line.
+It also enjoys one of the highest standards of living in the region, although a significant percentage of Costa Ricans still live below the poverty line.

 Key dates in Costa Rica's history:

 1502 - Christopher Columbus visits the area, naming it Costa Rica, (Rich Coast), but disease and resistance by the local population delay the establishment of a permanent settlement for 60 years.